kmu-software-engineering-project/frontend/README.md

 # #software engineering project team7

-Please check the another branch to development process
+Please check the another branch to see development process.